Eugene Siler

-Life and career
+early life and career

 Siler, a self-described "Kentucky hillbilly", was born in Williamsburg, Kentucky, the son of attorney Adam Troy and Minnie (née Chandler) Siler.
 He was a staunch Republican and hailed from a traditionally Republican region of Kentucky.
 Siler served in the United States Navy during World War I and in the United States Army as a captain during World War II.
-His war-time experiences left him, according to David T. Beito, "cold to most proposals to send American troops into harm's way."
+His wartime experiences left him, according to David T. Beito, "cold to most proposals to send American troops into harm's way."

 Siler graduated from Cumberland College in Williamsburg in 1920 and from the University of Kentucky at Lexington in 1922.
-He attended law school at Columbia University and returned to Williamsburg to be a small-town lawyer.
+He attended law school at Columbia University and returned to Williamsburg to practice as a small-town lawyer.
 Siler was a devout Baptist and became a renowned preacher.
 He abstained from alcohol, tobacco, and profanity; and, as a lawyer, rejected clients seeking divorces or who were accused of alcohol-related crimes.

+Political career

 In 1945, Siler was elected a judge of the Court of Appeals of Kentucky.
 He refused his 150-dollar expense allotment, instead donating it to a special fund Siler set up for scholarships.
 As a judge, Siler frequently quoted scriptures from the bench.
 He did the same in his speeches during his 1951 run for governor.
 This, according to Beito, earned him "a statewide reputation as a 'Bible Crusader.
 First elected to the court in a special election, he was defeated for a full eight-year term in 1948 by Democratic candidate Roy Helm.

 Siler was the Republican nominee for Governor of Kentucky in 1951.
-He was defeated by Democratic incumbent Lawrence Wetherby, Wetherby won by 58,331 votes.
+He was defeated by Democratic incumbent Lawrence Wetherby; Wetherby won with 55% of the vote.

 During his tenure in the House of Representatives, which began in 1955, Siler consistently stressed social conservatism.
 He sponsored a bill to ban liquor and beer advertising in all interstate media.
 He stated that permitting these ads was akin to allowing the "harsh hussy" to advertise in "the open door of her place of business for the allurement of our school children".
 Additionally, he was "100 percent for Bible reading and the Lord's Prayer in our public schools".

 Like his friend and fellow Republican, Representative Harold Royce Gross, Siler considered himself a fiscal watchdog.
 He opposed junkets, government debt, and high spending.
-Siler made exceptions for his home district, however, by supporting flood control and other federal measures that aided his district.
+Siler, however, made exceptions for his home district by supporting flood control and other federal measures that aided it.